box/box-windows-sdk-v2/README.md

 - New users of the Box Windows SDK V2.
 - Developers already working with the generated Box Windows SDK V2 previously available under the [Box Dotnet SDK Gen repository](https://github.com/box/box-dotnet-sdk-gen).

+## Deprecation of `Box.V2`

+The `Box.V2` namespace will be marked as deprecated, will receive only bug fixes and security patches, and reach end of support in 2027.
+All new features and support for new Box APIs will be provided exclusively in the `Box.Sdk.Gen` namespace.

 ## Which Version Should I Use?